ikuhamada/state-hands-on/CMD/ACMD2022_ITB/Beginner/index.rst

 Getting started
 ===============

-First of all, login to TDMU's HPCC
+First of all, login to ITB's HPCC

 .. code:: bash